 Uncertainty of future climate projections can stem from at least three sources (Hawkins and Sutton, 2009): emission scenario, model response to a selected forcing and internal variability of the climate system.
-Internal variability is often referred to as "irreducible

-- 60 uncertainty" at time scales beyond seasons to decades.
+Internal variability is often referred to as "irreducible uncertainty" at timescales beyond seasons to decades.
 While scenario and model response uncertainty have been referred to in many climate simulation experiments (CMIP and CORDEX), the internal variability component had received less attention for many years.
-In recent years, a new tool for the assessment of internal variability has become quite popular: single model initialcondition large ensembles (SMILEs), where the same model is forced with the same emission scenario several times - with the runs (members) just differing in their initial conditions.
-This setup is able to isolate the internal variability component from the scenario - 65 and model response uncertainty for the respective model.
-Based on SMILEs, it has been shown that the contribution of internal variability to total uncertainty of multi-model ensembles (CMIP, CORDEX) can be large, especially for mid-term projections and precipitation (Kumar and Ganguly, 2018; von Trentini et al., 2019) on the regional level.
-The terms large ensemble (LE) and SMILE are usually describing the same, but we prefer SMILE as it incorporates the type of large ensemble, which is built upon different initial conditions.
+In recent years, a new tool for the assessment of internal variability has become quite popular: single-model initial-condition large ensembles (SMILEs), where the same model is forced with the same emission scenario several times - with the runs (members) just differing in their initial conditions.
+This setup is able to isolate the internal variability component from the scenario and model response uncertainty for the respective model.
+Based on SMILEs, it has been shown that the contribution of internal variability to the total uncertainty of multi-model ensembles (CMIP, CORDEX) can be large, especially for mid-term projections and precipitation (Kumar and Ganguly, 2018; von Trentini et al., 2019) at the regional level.

+The terms large ensemble (LE) and SMILE usually describe the same thing, but we prefer SMILE as it incorporates the type of large ensemble which is built upon different initial conditions.
 Up to now, a number of large ensembles have been produced.
-Deser

-- et al. (2020) give the latest overview of the different SMILEs available.
+Deser et al. (2020) give the latest overview of the different SMILEs available.
 However, most studies only use one SMILE for their analysis and the rare comparisons are usually just between two ensembles: similar patterns of internal variability of temperature and precipitation trends for the middle of the 21st century were found for a CCSM3 and an ECHAM5 ensemble over North America by Deser et al. (2014).
-Martel et al. (2018) showed a consensus of the IAV of annual mean and extreme precipitation in a CanESM2 large ensemble (which is also used for boundary conditions of the CRCM5 in this study, see Data section) and CESM-LE with two - 75 global observational data sets.
+Martel et al. (2018) showed a consensus of the IAV of annual mean and extreme precipitation in a CanESM2 large ensemble (which is also used for boundary conditions of the CRCM5 in this study; see Sect.
+2) and CESM-LE with two global observational data sets.

-All these simulations were performed with global climate models (GCM), and only a few were dynamically downscaled with regional climate models (RCM).
-Here, we compare three dynamically downscaled large ensembles (all RCP8.5) for Europe.
+All these simulations were performed with global climate models (GCMs), and only a few were dynamically downscaled with regional climate models (RCMs).
+Here, we compare three dynamically downscaled large ensembles, all forced by the Representative Concentration Pathway (RCP) 8.5, for Europe.
 It is the first time that regional large ensembles are compared with respect to forced changes and their internal variability.
-The added value of RCM simulations is well documented for EURO-CORDEX (Giorgi et al., 2009; Torma et al., 2015; Sørland et al., 2018;

-80 Giorgi, 2019).
-Downscaled climate data is also a necessity for impact modelling at regional to local scales (e.g. for hydrology, agriculture, biodiversity research) due its more accurate representation of topography, complex coastlines and heterogeneity of land surface properties.
+The added value of RCM simulations is well documented for EURO-CORDEX (Giorgi et al., 2009; Torma et al., 2015; Sørland et al., 2018; Giorgi, 2019).
+Downscaled climate data are also a necessity for impact modeling at regional to local scales (e.g., for hydrology, agriculture, biodiversity research) due to their more accurate representation of topography, complex coastlines and the heterogeneity of land surface properties.